IDAES/idaes-pse/docs/user_guide/vis/index.rst

 The invocation of the `visualize` method will pop up a browser tab or window with the UI, displaying the flowsheet and, if the information is available, the stream table.
 In the notebook or script, you can continue to run more code and the UI will continue to work in the background.
 You can close the UI at any time.
-If you exit the script or notebook while the UI is running, it will continue to function but will not be able to save or refresh, since these require communication with the Python process that no longer exists.
+If you exit the script or notebook while the UI is running, you can still manipulate the diagram and stream table, but you will not be able to save or refresh, since these require communication with the Python process that no longer exists.

 There are three ways to invoke the `visualize` functionality, which in the end do the same thing and